sindrsh/mathworld/README.md

 ## About The Project
 "MathWorld" is the working title of an educational math game.
-At the moment, the prosject consists of 'movie room' presenting selected methods for elementary calculations.
+At the moment, the project consists of 'movie room' presenting selected methods for elementary calculations.
 You can check out the movie room on [itch.io](https://sindrsh.itch.io/videoroom).

 ## Built With